d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Exercises

-1. Suppose there are 100,000 words in the training data set.
+1. Suppose there are 100,000 words in the training dataset.
 How many word frequencies and multi-word adjacent frequencies does a four-gram need to store?
 1. Review the smoothed probability estimates.
 Why are they not accurate?
 Hint - we are dealing with a contiguous sequence rather than singletons.
 1. How would you model a dialogue?
 1. Estimate the exponent of Zipf's law for unigrams, bigrams and trigrams.